 The central spire is no longer the tallest structure in the Melbourne cityscape, nevertheless, for the friends of Christ, everything we celebrate about God’s love for us in the cathedral is meant to be heard throughout our city and state.

-The daily 1pm Mass is livestreamed via the Archdiocesan YouTube Channel.
-On Sundays, the 11am Mass is livestreamed and televised on community channel C31 (Please note: C31 is available as Channel 44 on digital television).
+Masses will continue to be streamed live daily on our Archdiocesan YouTube Channel.
+On Sunday, the 11am Mass will also be televised on community channel C31 (Please note: C31 is available as Channel 44 on digital television).